open-micro-services/allin-springcloud/sc-demo-projects/dp-websocket/README.md

 ## Redis MQ producer/consumer

-Redis use list to implement Queue.push message add to list left and poll message from right,so it's still obey the FIFO rules of queue.
+Redis use list to implement Queue.
+Pushing new message will add to the head of list from left side , getting message from the end of list from the right size, it's still obey the FIFO rule of queues.

 # References